 “He [the translator] was just sitting there and did not speak.
 Just sit.
 Just asked us for our names and country and where from we crossed the border and what time.
 I asked him for asylum.
 He told me just “Silence”.
 When I asked them to translate that I need asylum, and he told me: “No asylum here.
 No talk about this.
 No asylum in Slovenia, Go back to Bosnia.”

-The following day, before they were transported to Croatia, they got a paper to sing, which they didn’t understand because it was written Slovenian.
+The following day, before they were transported to Croatia, they got a paper to sign, which they didn’t understand because it was written in Slovenian.
 They were told by the officers to sign the paper anyway.
 Later they found out, that the paper was declaring that they had to pay a fee €200 each for irregularly entering Slovenia:

 “They gave me all these papers, but not in English, Arabic or French.
 I did not understand.
 I asked the police man: Can I ask you, can you get me this paper in Arabic?
 He told me: ‘You can’t.
 Just sign.‘.”